Amadeus of Lausanne

-Amadeus of Lausanne, O.Cist (21 January c.
-1110 - 27 August 1159) was a French Cistercian monk, abbot of Hautecombe Abbey and the twenty-third Bishop of Lausanne.
+Amadeus of Lausanne, O.Cist.
+(21 January c.
+1110 - 27 August 1159), was a French Cistercian monk, abbot of Hautecombe Abbey and the twenty-third Bishop of Lausanne.
+He has been declared a saint by the Catholic Church.

 Life

 Early life

 Amadeus was born around 1110 in the castle of Chatte, west of Grenoble.
 His father was Count Amadeus the Elder of Clermont, Count of Hauterives (Drôme) in France and a member of the royal family of Franconia.
 After his wife's death in 1119, he left this world with 16 of his vassals and entered the Cistercian monastery of the abbey of Bonnevaux.
 His son, Amadeus, received his first education in Bonnevaux.
 In 1121 young Amadeus moved to the Benedictine monastery of Cluny, and his father also spent some time in Cluny to look after his son's education.

 Amadeus senior founded a number of monasteries: Léoncel, Mazan Abbey, and Montpeyroux.
 He was also involved with the founding of Tamié Abbey.
 He returned to Bonnevaux, where he died around 1150.
 He is considered "Blessed" and his memorial day is January 14.

 The son soon moved on to the court of Emperor Henry V in order to learn life as a knight and prepare for an aristocratic career.
 After Henry's death in 1125, and unsatisfied with court life, Amadeus chose to enter a Cistercian monastery, this time choosing the famous Clairvaux Abbey, then led by Bernard of Clairvaux.